FBruzzesi/compclasses/README.md

 > favor object composition over class inheritance.

-However in Python, when we use composition, we cannot access methods directly from the composed class.
-This codebase wants to address such issue and make it easy to do so, by injecting some desired methods in the new class.
+However when we use composition in Python, we cannot access methods directly from the composed class.

+This codebase wants to address such issue and make it easy to do so, by injecting the desired methods in the new class.

 ## Alpha Notice